-Pokémon Mega Brave and Mega Symphonia: Japanese Card List (So Far)
+Pokémon Mega Brave and Mega Symphonia: Japanese Card List (Full List)

 Another dual set for Pokémon, Mega Brave and Mega Symphonia, has been unveiled.
 Let's take a look at the cards in each of these two sets!